I am taking a short break from discussing Pixar Superheroes to address something else rather, well, incredible (Heh. See what I did there?).

 When we got back upstairs I walked to the doorway of the room where I had left the three fellows and the game that had me practically vibrating with anticipation.

 As I approached I could hear them speaking excitedly and the sound of dice clattering.
 I didn't want to interrupt but I had to know how character creation was going.
-Also, why did it sound that the most action-packed character generation session I'd ever witnessed?
+Also, why did it sound like the most action-packed character generation session I'd ever heard?

 After observing from the doorway for a few moments, unable to quite make out what was going on, I cleared my throat and said a friendly, "Hey guys...".
 I was quickly and politely as possible waved off.